 Naomi Jackson - 703-292-8775 DC, IL, KS, LA, ME, MN, MT, NC, NE, NH, OH, OK, OR, TN, TX, VA, VT, WI

 - Reconciles grantee payment and expenditure reporting processes to the NSF Award System and NSF Financial Accounting System, and

-- Maintains all assigned organizational grant accounts
+- Handles all post-award financial activity for all assigned organizational grant accounts